 The Role of Law Enforcement Personnel in Preventing Suicide

-Crisis Intervention Training (CIT) is a training program designed to assist police officers in responding more safely and compassionately in their interactions with people with mental illness.
+Crisis Intervention Training (CIT) is a training program designed to assist police officers in responding safer and more compassionately in their interactions with people with mental illness.
 CIT is most effective when law enforcement, the mental health system and consumer and family advocates all work together to assist in getting appropriate treatment for the person in need.
-Both Rapid City and Sioux Falls have CIT-trained police officers who specialize in providing de-escalation for crises related to mental health and provide linkages to Mobile Crisis Team (Sioux Falls) or Crisis Care Center (Rapid City).

 Psychological First Aid for First Responders gives tips to emergency response workers and disaster response workers to help disaster survivors cope with the psychological aspects of a traumatic event.
-Offers strategies for managing intense emotions and promoting a safe, calm environment.
-Order for free here.
+It offers strategies for managing intense emotions and promoting a safe, calm environment.